SlashD9/PracticalPython/README.md

 # IRiddle app
 This is the IRiddle app.

+The Idea of the IRiddle game is to display riddles and ask the user to enter their guess as to the answer of the riddle.
+The user will receive points for every question answered and the high scorers will be displayed on the scores page.

 ## Wireframing
 This was created using the Adobe XD Program.